Latest News

 Total operating expenses for the quarter ending March 31 were up 3.8% to $4.76 billion.

-Utility also reported that it added almost 3,000 new customers to its electric grid in the last quarter.
+Oakland, California's utility announced that it has increased its data center pipeline to 8.7 gigawatts (from 5.5 GW) and added nearly 3,000 new customers to its electric grid in the last quarter.

 PG&E's adjusted profit per share was 33 cents, compared to the analyst average of 34 cents.
 (Reporting from Bengaluru by Pooja menon; editing by Maju Sam)